cantaloupe-project/cantaloupe/README.md

 1. Merge into `release/vX.X`
 2. Update the version in `pom.xml` and commit this change
-3. Merge into `master`
-4. Push the code: `git push origin master; git push origin release/x.x`
+3. `git push origin release/x.x`
-5. Wait for CI tests to pass
+4. Wait for CI tests to pass
+5. Merge into `master` and push
 6. Tag the release: `git tag -a v{version} -m 'Tag v{version}'`
 7. `git push --tags`
+8. Wait for GitHub actions to add the release artifact to the tag
-8. Add the change log to the release on GitHub
+9. Add the change log to the release on GitHub
-9. Deploy the updated website (usually not necessary for bugfix releases)
+10. Deploy the updated website (if necessary)
-10. Close the release's GitHub milestone
+11. Close the release's issue milestone

 ## License